 Allen Brokken

 Allen (Light of Mine) is a teacher at heart, a husband and father most of all.
 He’s a joyful writer by the abundant grace of God.
-He began writing the Towers of Light series for his own children to help him illustrate the deep truths of the Bible in an engaging and age appropriate way.
-He’s dedicated 15 years of his life to volunteer roles in children’s ministry and youth development.
-Now that his own children are off to college, he’s telling stories and sharing clean humor on social media @allenbrokkenauthor, and through his blog.
+He began his Towers of Light series for his children to help illustrate the deep truths of the Bible in an engaging and age-appropriate way.
+Now that his children are off to college, he’s telling stories and sharing clean humor on social media @allenbrokkenauthor, and through his blog.

 Rob Currie